Its-utsav/the-javascript-typescript/javascript/notes-of-js/01-part.md

   console.log(str.charAt(1)); // 'e'
   console.log(str.charAt()); // 'H'
   ```
-  - if index is `out of range` even for negative value than it return `' '` (empty string).
+  - If index is `out of range` and if we give negative value than it return `' '` (empty string).
-  - It did not allow negative index
+  - It did not allow negative index return `' '`
   - If we want to use negative values as index than we can use `at(index)`
   - negative values than it given index from last of the string
   - `-1` -> last character
   - `-2` -> second last character ..... so on